📞 Call for Free Quote — (407) 922-9857

 Re-sanded and sealed walkways resist weeds in the joints and stay even underfoot.

-Why Professional Paver Sealing Beats DIY Every Time in Florida
+Why Professional Paver Sealing Beats a Cheap Quote Every Time in Florida

-Surface prep & stripping Full clean, old sand & sealer removed Quick rinse, residue left behind
+Surface prep & stripping Full clean, old sand & sealer stripped Quick rinse, sealed over the grime

-Efflorescence treatment first Neutralized before sealing Sealed in and locked permanently
+Efflorescence handled first Neutralized before sealing Sealed in — milky white for good

-Re-sanding joints before sealing Fresh polymeric/joint sand swept in Sealed over empty, washed-out joints
+Re-sanding joints before sealing Silica joint sand, packed deep & locked in Sealed over empty, washed-out joints

 Correct sealer for paver type Penetrating for stone, film for concrete One bucket for everything

-Weed & ant resistance Locked joints resist both Open joints invite them back
+Weed & ant resistance Locked joints resist both Open joints invite them right back

-Longevity in FL sun & rain 2–3 years before a refresh Often fails within a season
+Longevity in FL sun & rain 2–3 years before a refresh Cheap sealer peels or hazes within months

 What Unsealed Pavers Cost You in Central Florida